testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 ### Step 1.4: SikuliX Installation and Configuration ###

 The folder Sikuli-jars contains a version of SikuliX downloaded from the [official website](http://sikulix.com).
 We use it to allow the interaction of DeepMetis with UnityEyes via GUI.
 Therefore, for each system the user should provide a screenshot of the GUI widgets to interact with.
+In the following, we will provide instructions on how to capture these images.
+To this aim, we provide the whole window along with the specific widget to crop, i.e. the one highlighted with a pink frame.

 * In the taskbar, take a screenshot of the highlighted component (i.e., UnityEyes icon) and save it as eye.png